mahmoudmohamedramadan/custom-fresh/README.md

 ```

 > [!TIP]
-> Use the `-h` of the command to check out all supported options.
+> Do not forget to always use the `-h` of the command to check out all supported options.

 ### Example